wolfSSL/wolfssl-py/README.rst

 local installation of the native wolfSSL C library, the USE_LOCAL_WOLFSSL environment variable should be set.
-USE_LOCAL_WOLFSSL can be set to "1" to use the default library installation location (/usr/local/lib, /usr/local/include), or to use a custom location it can be set to the install locaiton of your native wolfSSL library.
+USE_LOCAL_WOLFSSL can be set to "1" to use the default library installation location (/usr/local/lib, /usr/local/include), or to use a custom location it can be set to the install location of your native wolfSSL library.
 For example:

 .. code-block:: bash